ccew-unibw/ccvi-data/README.md

 The project was developed and tested on python3.12.

-**R**

-The project uses R for some of its calculations via the r2py bridge.
-For this to work, R needs to be installed on your enviroment.
-The project was tested on R 4.3.2.

 **Python Dependencies:**

 This project uses [`uv`](https://github.com/astral-sh/uv) for Python package, version and virtual environment management. uv needs to be installed before it can be used to setup the environment.